hvag/blog/terraform.md

 _I heard that the network was ready, now can I build my server?_
 _Well, we're not quite there yet; but, the PM says that we can Fast Track!_

+Let me know if you have ideas for improving the code above.
+I recall that we're supposed to be able to reduce all code blocks by at least one line.
+Therefore, given enough responses, we should be able to get this thing down to one line of code.  [@_markshaw](https://twitter.com/_markshaw){:target="_blank"}

 ...